dolphindb/jdbc/README.md

 }
 ```

-### 1.2.
-Delete Records
+### 2.3 Delete Data

-To delete records from an in-memory table, fill in the corresponding deletion conditions at "?".
+To delete data from an in-memory table, fill in the corresponding conditions at "?".

 ```java
 public static void InMemoryDeleteTest(String database, String tableName){